 |Available as a free choice unit?||No|

-Molecular Biology introduces you the structure and function of the molecules, including DNA and RNA, which allow genes to be expressed and be maintained from one generation to the next.
+Molecular Biology introduces you to the structure and function of molecules, including DNA and RNA, which allow genes to be expressed and be maintained from one generation to the next.
 You will also learn about genetic engineering, its application, and the ethical issues associated with its use.

 To provide a general introduction to the molecular basis of genetics, how genes are maintained from one generation to the next and how their expression is regulated in various systems.